Open CLASS File

 Before executing an application written in Java, it must first be compiled.
 This process converts the plaintext source code of the application into bytecode, which is a set of instructions designed to be executed by a software interpreter, which in this case is the Java Virtual Machine (JVM).
-Unlike JAVA source files, CLASS files are not human-readable if opened using a text editor.
+Unlike JAVA source files, CLASS files are not human-readable and you cannot open CLASS file using a text editor.

 Java is a cross-platform compatible language, meaning that the bytecode produced by compiling a program on one platform will be able to run on the Java Virtual Machine of any other platform.